dschmenk/LORES/SRC/INVADERS/readme.md

 CGA snow or image anomalies so alien movement is interleaved, one alien per frame.
 It is hard to recognize that the aliens aren't moving in sync.

+The LORES library won't clip sprites to the map boundaries, but it will clip them to screen boundaries (an implementation performance decision).
+In order to get clipped sprites, "Invaders" creates a tile boundary surrounding the playfield.
+The view is set inside this boundary so the sprites will be nicely clipped to the screen edges.

 The background was created from a NASA "Earthrise" picture.
 The slicer.c program in the MAPEDIT directory is run on a modern computer and will convert the Portable Net RGB image into either a dithered or a closest match 4 BPP IRGB